thomas051083/psd-psw/_events/learning-journeys-1(1-6Jul).md

     </td>
     <td>
       <b>The Ministry of Manpower's (MOM) Service Transformation Journey</b>
-      <br>5 Jul (Fri) , 3.00pm - 5.30pm
+      <br>5 Jul (Fri), 3.00pm - 5.30pm
-      <br>Come hear how MOM have used new digtial tools and methodology to improve in their customer service.
+      <br>Discover how MOM has used data analytics, design thinking, behavioural insights and technology to transform public service delivery for citizens and fellow colleagues.
       <br><a href="/events/learning-journeys/event-details/LJ_momservice">Click here to find out more.</a>
     </td>
   </tr>